deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 but earlier this year we got into a surprising struggle with Web browser sandboxing issues that took us several months to come out ahead of.
-This post provides the background story of this struggle leading to the security-hardended Delta Chat 1.36 release series in April 2023.
+This post provides the background story of this struggle leading to the security-hardened Delta Chat 1.36 release series in April 2023.

 ## The unique privacy promise of web apps without tracking or platforms